AppleGamer22/applegamer22.github.io/content/posts/technical_interviews/sudoku_verifier.md

 date: 2022-10-28
 description: My attempt at writing a verification function for a sudoku matrix
 tags: [Sudoku, Go]
-draft: true
 ---
 # Prompt
 Determine if a $9 \times 9$ Sudoku board is valid.
-Only the filled cells need to be validated **according to the following rules**:
+All of the cells need to be validated **according to the following rules**:

 1. Each row must contain each of the digits 1 to 9 exactly once.
 1. Each column must contain each of the digits 1 to 9 exactly once.